Get Started

 Add products to your order bump

-Now in the rule tab, add the main product that you want to show the order bump offer on the checkout page.
-Also, you can choose the shipping country as a rule and define the specific country that you want to display the offer.
+Now, in the rule tab, add the main product for which you want to show the order bump offer on the checkout page.
+You can also choose the shipping country and define the specific country you want to display the offer.

 Once you’re done, hit the save button.